This is the first of an evolving range of Fan Coil Controllers,

 Note the Sontay Fan speed switch will overide the Fan Speed provided by the network variable e.g. from a Room Controller, unless Auto is selected when the Fan Speed control will revert to the Room Controller or to the internal automatic fan speed routine.

-There are many ways in which a Fan Coil Controller can be brought into Occupation the following lists them in increasing priority.
+are many ways in which a Fan Coil Controller can be brought into Occupation

-There are multiple methods of selecting Fan Speed this lists them in increasing priority.
+are multiple methods of selecting Fan Speed this lists them in increasing priority.

 This allows one 'master FCU' to provide the Return Air control